 "So be it.
 I will die for your children."

-The Creator rose, stretched out a glowing hand, and cupped Mordecai's chin.
-“My son.
+The Creator rose.
+He stretched out a glowing hand and cupped Mordecai's chin.
+"My son.
 You bring new hope to my heart.
 Though death shall not be the answer.
 I have another plan for Lucifer.
 One he will not see coming.
 Go to his hell castle and bring me back his Grace.
-I will send him to the earth to live as a human until I deem he is repentant of his sins.”
+I will send him to the earth to live as a human until I deem he is repentant of his sins."

 Mordecai smiled.
 "Lucifer will learn firsthand the hardships of humanity.
 I pray he finds compassion and understanding as have I."